Reforms of the Hongwu Emperor: Central government

 A model of the city of Nanjing, which was chosen by the Hongwu Emperor as the capital city of the Ming dynasty, on display at the Nanjing City Wall Museum.

-Upon ascending to the throne, the Hongwu Emperor appointed his wife as empress and his eldest son Zhu Biao as his heir.
+Upon ascending to the throne, the Hongwu Emperor appointed his wife, Lady Ma, as empress and his eldest son Zhu Biao as his heir.
 He surrounded himself with a group of military and civilian figures, but the civil officials never attained the same level of prestige and influence as the generals.
 In 1367, he named three of his closest collaborators as dukes (gong)—generals Xu Da and Chang Yuchun, and official Li Shanchang.
 After the establishment of the Ming dynasty, he granted ranks and titles to a wider circle of loyal generals.
 This military elite was chosen based on their abilities, but their titles and ranks were still hereditary.
-As a result, the generals became the dominant ruling class, surpassing the bureaucratic system.
-Officials had no political autonomy and were solely responsible for carrying out the Emperor's orders and fulfilling his demands.
+The generals therefore became the dominant ruling class, surpassing the bureaucratic system.
+Officials had no political autonomy and were solely dedicated to carrying out the Emperor's orders and fulfilling his demands.
 In a sense, this arrangement mirrored that of the Yuan dynasty, with the ruling class of Mongols and Semu being replaced by families of distinguished military commanders who were connected through kinship ties with each other and with the imperial family.

 The Ming administrative apparatus was initially modeled after the Yuan dynasty.
-The civil administration was led by the Central Secretariat (Zhongshu Sheng), which was headed by two Grand Councilors (chengxiang), who informally known as the prime ministers.
-The Central Secretariat oversaw six ministries: Personnel, Revenue, Rites, War, Justice, and (Public) Works.
+The civil administration was led by the Central Secretariat (Zhongshu Sheng), which was headed by two grand chancellors (chengxiang), who were informally known as the prime ministers.
+The Central Secretariat oversaw six ministries: Personnel, Revenue, Rites, War, Justice, and Works.
 The Censorate controlled the administration, while the Chief Military Commission oversaw the army.

-The Emperor initially limited the number of eunuchs in the palace to 100 due to concerns about their influence.
+The Hongwu Emperor initially limited the number of eunuchs in the palace to 100 due to concerns about their influence.
 He later allowed their number to increase to 400, with the restriction that they were not allowed to learn to read, write, or interfere in politics.

 The civil administration, which became the core of the government under later emperors, primarily served to secure finances and logistics for the army.
-Initially, the administration of the provinces was also under the control of the general, with the civil authorities also subject to them, but in the 1370s, civilians began to be appointed to leadership positions in the provinces, weakening the military's influence.
-As a result, regional military commanders were left with the responsibility of managing the affairs of hereditary soldiers in the Weisuo system.
+Initially, the administration of the provinces was also under the control of the general, with the civil authorities also subject to them.
+In the 1370s, however, civilians began to be appointed to leadership positions in the provinces, weakening the military's influence.
+Regional military commanders were consequently left with responsibility for managing the affairs of hereditary soldiers in the Weisuo system.